anjelinejeline/WHODiseasesSim/README.md

 Wojtek Szewczyk\
 Emanuele Massaro ([ORCID](https://orcid.org/0000-0002-9287-3743))

+Cite as: Angela Fanelli et al. ,Assessing the risk of diseases with epidemic and pandemic potential in a changing world.Sci.
+Adv.11,eadw6363(2025).DOI:10.1126/sciadv.adw6363

 Contact information: [Angela.FANELLI\@ec.europa.eu](Angela.FANELLI@ec.europa.eu)

 ## Description

-This repository contains the data and code used to assess the risk of diseases with epidemic and pandemic potential, as described in the paper *Assessing the risk of diseases with epidemic and pandemic potential in a changing world*.
+This repository contains the data and code used to assess the risk of diseases with epidemic and pandemic potential, as described in the article [*Assessing the risk of diseases with epidemic and pandemic potential in a changing world*](https://www.science.org/doi/10.1126/sciadv.adw6363).

 The repository is divided as follows: